-Higher pressure reduces rolling drag signficantly, roughly linearly.
+Higher pressure can reduce rolling drag signficantly, roughly linearly.
 Tires vary, but as an example, one test reports dropping pressure about 13% from 8 kg/cm^2 (7.85 bar or 114 PSI) to 7 kg/cm^2 (6.86 bar or 100 PSI) on one brand/model of tire under 50 kg load increased rolling drag from 266 grams to about to 282 grams, or about 5.7%.

 As noted in (25) and (26), a 1% change in rolling drag can be a bigger effect than 1 kg of weight loss.

 Air pressure is not always at play in wheel comparisons, but where it is, the effect can be much larger than the difference in weight.

 Reducing weight is useful, whether removed from the wheels or frame.

 One important question is whether a gram from the wheels is like two grams removed the frame.
 The answer is "no", it is at most like 1.5 grams removed from the frame.
 But for things like climbing and hopping, a gram removed from the wheels is no different than a gram removed from the frame.